Eastern newt: Reproduction

 Eastern newts breed once per year, when breeding starts in late fall until early spring.
 They are known to be polygynandrous, with females and males mating with multiple partners.
 Males have preference towards larger females, while no evidence for female preference during mating was found.
 The breeding migration often happens more with rainfall.
 The male's spots attract females, luring them to him with fanning motions of his tail, causing a pheromone to be released.
-Once the female has chosen a mate, the male will deposit a spermatophore, a package of sperm, onto the ground, which the female will then pick up and fertilize her eggs with.
+Once the female has chosen a mate, the male will deposit a spermatophore, a package of sperm, onto the ground, which the female will then pick up and fertilize her eggs with, after a period of storage potentially lasting upwards of 10 months.
 The female will lay her eggs in the water, attaching them to submerged vegetation or other objects.
-200~400 eggs are laid in a single batch, with incubation period of 3~8 weeks.
+200–400 eggs are laid in a single batch, with incubation period of 3–8 weeks.
+For the normal and healthy development of gonads, fat-bodies are needed in proximity of the developing organs to ensure proper reproduction ability.

 Social interactions

 The behavior of eastern newts is also influenced by their social interactions with other members of their species.
 Eastern newts exhibit social hierarchy, with dominant individuals exhibiting aggressive behaviors towards subordinates.
 This social hierarchy is thought to be related to the distribution of resources, with dominant individuals having access to more food and better mating opportunities.
 One such behavior is territoriality, where individuals will defend a specific area or resource from other members of their species.
 This behavior is commonly seen in males during the breeding season, when they will defend a territory in order to attract females and ensure access to mating opportunities.